 “The clients then worked with their chosen builder (John Scanlon) to renovate the space.

-“Once the renovations were completed, I assisted to pull it all together and add the finishing touches to have it look just liked the clients imagined.
-All my projects are a collaboration with my clients and these clients where involved in all aspects of the design process,” says Maria.
+“Once the renovations were completed, I assisted to pull it all together and add the finishing touches to have it look just liked the clients imagined,” says Maria.

 What was the biggest challenge of this project and how did you work around it?